dyna-record

 class Course extends MyTable {

-public readonly teacherId?: NullableForeignKey;
+public readonly teacherId?: NullableForeignKey; // Mark as optional

 // 'teacherId' Must be defined on self as ForeignKey or NullableForeignKey